Shran21/LoraAI-Frontend/README.md

 # Running the Server
 The server code is written in Java, requiring Node.js for execution.

-**NOTE:** Note: Before use, make sure to replace the server URL data with custom data.
+**NOTE:** Before use, make sure to replace the server URL data with custom data.

 For further details, please refer to the code and comments within the repository.